matloff/FarewellAddress/Address.md

 [here](https://tinyurl.com/ynyarcye).
-I also was greatly influenced by Prof. Tom Ferguson and Prof. Olive Jean Dunn; the latter is the one who started me thinking about the [inappropriateness of significance testing](https://github.com/matloff/qeML/blob/master/inst/mdFiles/No_P_Values.md), about which I've been writing (some would say "harping"!) throughout my career I also talked a lot with Prof. Chuck Stone; he and I later became close friends when we moved to adjoining towns in the Bay Area.
+I also was greatly influenced by Prof. Tom Ferguson and Prof. Olive Jean Dunn; the latter is the one who started me thinking about the [inappropriateness of significance testing](https://github.com/matloff/qeML/blob/master/inst/mdFiles/No_P_Values.md), about which I've been writing (some would say "harping"!) throughout my career.
+I also talked a lot with Prof. Chuck Stone; he and I later became close friends when we moved to adjoining towns in the Bay Area.

 # Academic Career